 been designed by Reid Railton and Peter Du Cane and was built by

 Portsmouth - famous for their Wartime torpedo boats.Its format was a three point hydroplane with

 outriggers at the rear of the craft and thrust came from a De Havilland

-gas turbine - very similar to the Goblin unit that Sir Malcolm Campbell
+gas turbine - an improved version of the Goblin unit that Sir Malcolm Campbell

 Crusader project was

 also assisted by Castrol Oil, whose competitions manager was none other

 George Eyston, who had been awarded the OBE in 1948